innocenzi/laravel-vite/docs/src/configuration/laravel-package.md

 This interface covers the logic for generating `script` and `link` tags.
 It can be useful to override it in case you need to add attributes such as `crossorigin` or `defer`.

+Read more about that in the [tag generation documentation](/guide/tag-generation).

 ### `heartbeat_checker`

 This interface covers the logic for checking if the development server is reacheable and should be used.
 By default, Laravel's `Http` client is used to perform a `GET` request on `/@vite/client`, which should return a `HTTP 200` code.